ziyunli/ziyun.rocks/content/posts/fastai-with-wsl.md

 But then on last weekend, I suddenly remembered I do have a Windows PC sitting around!
 It's a Dell G5 (please don't judge) which I got during the pandemic lock down to play some League of Legends with friends, but I haven't been using it a lot since this year.
 It comes with an NVIDIA GeForce 1660 Super.
 Not the most powerful GPU, but should be better than using CPU.
 It also looks like I can just use WSL2 to create a Linux-based development environment while still keep my Windows around for video games.
 This really sounds like the best of both worlds!

 After two days of mucking around, I finally got it working.
+It's mostly following the [NVIDIA guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl).
 It is longer than I expected, and I definite forgot getting a development environment set up with Windows and Python can be quite tricky sometimes!
+But if there is only one thing I can suggest: make sure your environment is **using the same CUDA version everywhere**.
+Consistency turns out to be the key here!

 # Install WSL